Silver medalists of the Olympic Games 1936. Media "Sport-Express Internet" founder of JSC "Sport-Express" editor-in-chief Maximov M

 women: 98

-The youngest member: Ko Nakamura-Yoshino (Japan, age: 16, 104 days)
+Youngest participant: Ko Nakamura-Yoshino (Japan, age: 16, 104 days)

 Oldest Member: Percy Wyer (Canada, age: 52, 199 days)

-Medal-winning countries: USA (25)
+Medal winning countries: USA (25)

-Athletes with medals: Jesse Owens USA (4)
+Medal-winning athletes: Jesse Owens USA (4)

 The games set a new record for the number of participants.